Urn Plant Care

 Temperature: Average room temperatures 65-75°F/18-24°C

-Soil: Orchid potting mix or mix equal parts: fir bark, peat moss and sharp sand or perlite.
+Soil: Orchid potting mix or mix equal parts: fir bark, peat moss and horticultural sand or perlite.

-Fertilizer: Feed monthly spring through summer with a balanced liquid fertilizer diluted by half in the plant's urn, then empty it after 1 week and fill with water.
+Fertilizer: Feed monthly spring through summer with a balanced liquid fertilizer (mixed at half strength) in the plant's urn.
 Or mist the leaves with a weak foliar fertilizer once a month.

 1. Home